agent-force/AIGS/index.md

 ## Abstract

-Rapid development of artificial intelligence has drastically accelerated the development of scientific discovery.
-Trained with large-scale observation data, deep neural networks extract the underlying patterns in an end-to-end manner and assist human researchers with highly-precised predictions in unseen scenarios.
 The recent rise of Large Language Models (LLMs) and the empowered autonomous agents enable scientists to gain help through interaction in different stages of their research, including but not limited to literature review, research ideation, idea implementation, and academic writing.
 However, AI researchers instantiated by foundation model empowered agents with full-process autonomy are still in their infancy.
 In this paper, we study <b>*AI-Generated Science*</b> (AIGS), where agents independently and autonomously complete the entire research process and discover scientific laws.
 By revisiting the definition of scientific research ([Popper, 1935](https://www.taylorfrancis.com/books/mono/10.4324/9780203994627/logic-scientific-discovery-karl-popper-karl-popper)), we argue that <b>*falsification*</b> is the essence of both human research process and the design of an AIGS system.
 Through the lens of *falsification*, prior systems attempting towards AI-Generated Science either lack the part in their design, or rely heavily on existing verification engines that narrow the use in specialized domains.
 In this work, we propose Baby-AIGS as a baby-step demonstration of a full-process AIGS system, which is a multi-agent system with agents in roles representing key research process.
 By introducing FalsificationAgent, which hypothesize and then verify possible scientific discoveries, we empower the system with explicit <b>*falsification*</b>.
 We also incorporate techniques to boost overall <b>*executability*</b> of experiment plans and <b>*creativity*</b> during ideation.
 Experiments on three tasks preliminarily show that Baby-AIGS could produce meaningful scientific discoveries, though not on par with experienced human researchers.

-## Principles of A Full-process AIGS System

-When constructing an AIGS system with full-process autonomy, the desiderata of the system design should refer to the definition of the scientific research process itself.
-As stated by ([Popper, 1935](https://www.taylorfrancis.com/books/mono/10.4324/9780203994627/logic-scientific-discovery-karl-popper-karl-popper)), scientific research follows a systematic process of proposing novel hypotheses, conducting experiments through trial and error, and falsifying these hypotheses to conclude.
-While it is widely-believed that <b>*creativity*</b> is indispensable in the process of research - which is also accounted in previous work - the central component of scientific research is <b>*falsification*</b>: designing and executing experiments to validate or refute hypotheses, and falsified hypotheses pose positive contributions to scientific progress as well ([ml-retrospectives](https://ml-retrospectives.github.io/)).
-Moreover, experienced researchers accumulate practical skills or reusable workflows ([Gil et al., 2007](https://ieeexplore.ieee.org/document/4404805)) from hands-on experimentation, which eases the design and execution of experiments and hypothesis falsification.
-The abstraction of workflows in experiments enables effective reuse, which reflects a high level of <b>*executability*</b> in scientific research.
-To recapitulate, a creative idea is the beginning of a piece of scientific research, which is followed by experiments and analyses to be conducted; executability forms the basis for falsification, and a sequence of logically consistent falsification processes turns a novel idea into scientific discoveries with genuine creativity.
-As a result, <b>*falsification*</b> is the foundation of AI-Generated Science, pillared by experimenting scaffolds accounting for <b>*executability*</b> and targeting at the ultimate goal of research <b>*creativity*</b>.

 ## Four Paradigms of AI-accelerated Scientific Discovery

+We review and envision the development of AI-accelerated scientific discovery as four paradigms:

 <div style="text-align:center;">
     <img src="assets/static/four_stages.png" width="95%">
 </div>

-In this work, we review and envision the development of AI-accelerated scientific discovery as four paradigms:

 (I) <b>AI as a Performance Optimizer</b>, where deep neural networks are trained with large-scale observation data in a specific scientific problem to extract the patterns in an end-to-end manner.
-In this paradigm, the AI techniques are used to optimize the specific prediction / regression performance in the pre-defined scientific problem with the consideration of out-of-domain generalization.

 (II) <b>AI as a Research Assistant</b>, where LLM-driven research copilots are used to assist the human research process.